ZopaPublic/react-components/src/components/layout/FlexCol/FlexCol.md

 </FlexContainer>;
 ```

-Layout with a column hidden on small screen:
+- Layout with a column hidden on small screens

 ```jsx
 import { FlexContainer, FlexRow, FlexCol } from '@zopauk/react-components';